-The BCCI increased its contract retainers by more than three times earlier this year, in the process making some of India’s cricketers the richest in the world.
+The BCCI increased its contract retainers by more than three times last year, in the process making some of India’s cricketers the richest in the world.
 Cricket Australia increased their budget for salaries by almost 8 times last year.
 Players now have bat sponsorships, adorn billboards and even have biopics in the works.
 For players like Mithali Raj and Jhulan Goswami, it marks the pinnacle of a nearly two-decade long struggle spanning the length of their careers.
 To hear them talk about the change in public perception and the game’s rise from obscurity to what it is today is heartwarming.

 Just by virtue of being outdoors, playing cricket has helped women past and present shed the restriction of domesticity that is often placed upon them

 Away from the players, the ICC themselves are slowly beginning to understand the potential offered by the women’s game.
 A survey conducted in 2017 indicated that cricket has over 390 million female fans and in excess of 680 million people interested in women’s cricket.
 Moreover, more than 70% of cricket fans worldwide indicated that they wanted to see more televised coverage of women’s cricket.